 Upcoming Events Calendars ▼

-The laboratory of Dr. Gabriel Nuñez, Paul de Kruif Professor of Pathology, reported new findings in the article “Selective commensals induce interleukin-1b via NLRP3 inflammasome in inflammatory monocytes to promote intestinal inflammation in response to injury” which was published in the online issue of Immunity, April 8th, 2015.
-Drs.
-Nobuhiko Kamada and Kei Sakamoto are co-first authors.
-Other coauthors from the Department include Raúl Muñoz-Planillo, Yun-Gi Kim, Donghyun Kim, Yukiko Koizumi, Mizuho Hasegawa, and Naohiro Inohara.
+The laboratory of Dr. Gabriel Nuñez, Paul de Kruif Professor of Pathology, reported new findings in the article “Distinct commensals induce interleukin-1b via NLRP3 inflammasome in inflammatory monocytes to promote intestinal inflammation in response to injury” which was published in the online issue of Immunity, April 21st, 2015.
+Dr. Sang-Uk Seo is first author.
+Other coauthors from the Department include Nobuhiko Kamada, Raúl Muñoz-Planillo, Yun-Gi Kim, Donghyun Kim, Yukiko Koizumi, Mizuho Hasegawa, and Naohiro Inohara.
 The article can be found at www.cell.com.

 U-M Health System launches $160M project to improve lab tests for patients in Michigan and beyond!
 The U-M Board of Regents approved the project in a vote April 16, 2015.
 Now, UMHS will begin creating an entirely new 139,000-square-foot home for most of its clinical pathology activities, and renovating another 47,000 square feet of existing space.
 To view the full UMHS press release click here.